Jungle Tile Tutorial

 Go to Effects...Image Effects...Seamless Tiling...

-slider in the layers palette, then merging all layers.
+by moving the slider in the layers palette, then merging all layers.

 I hope you enjoyed this tutorial.